2023 Australian Open women's singles draw, scores - Tennis

 That’s due to Serena Williams‘ retirement after the U.S. Open, Naomi Osaka‘s pregnancy break and Venus Williams‘ withdrawal due to injury.
 Other multiple major winners are also absent: Simona Halep due to a provisional doping ban and Angelique Kerber due to pregnancy.
 Not to mention reigning champion Ash Barty‘s retirement last March.

-So Swiatek is not only the PointsBet Sportsbook favorite, but also the most decorated major champion in the field.
-Last year, she followed an upset defeat in the Australian Open semifinals to American Danielle Collins by soon rattling off 37 consecutive match wins while succeeding Barty as the world No. 1.

-No. 3 seed Jessica Pegula, who swept Swiatek in the United Cup earlier in January, is the top hope to end the longest U.S. women’s singles major title drought this century and longest U.S. men’s and women’s singles major drought in the Open Era (since 1968).
-Pegula and Swiatek could meet in the semifinals.
+No. 3 seed Jessica Pegula, who swept Swiatek in the United Cup earlier in January, is now the top seed left.
+She can end the longest U.S. women’s singles major title drought this century and longest U.S. men’s and women’s singles major drought in the Open Era (since 1968).

-Coco Gauff, the runner-up to Swiatek at last year’s French Open, is seeded seventh and looking to reach her first Australian Open quarterfinal.
-Gauff swept 2021 U.S. Open champion Emma Raducanu in the second round and could play Swiatek in the quarterfinals.
+Coco Gauff, the runner-up to Swiatek at last year’s French Open, lost in the fourth round.

 MORE: Australian Open Men’s Draw